What Is a Vision Statement-Featured

 Let’s face it: Most corporate executives, let alone boards of directors, won’t be able to succinctly summarize their vision in one or two sentences.
 Shannon DeJong, owner of the brand consultancy House of Who, remarked, “That’s OK.
 “Prepare a comprehensive version of your vision that is only to be seen by the leadership.
 Consider the lengthy version as your go-to resource for understanding why you started your company in the first place.

-Taylor said that you should begin by outlining your company’s most ambitious objectives when creating your vision statement.
 “Zooming out on what your company and the world will look like if you achieve your long-term goals can help you review them in a collaborative context.
-The core of your vision statement is actually that zoomed-out image of your success.

-Think about the potential worldwide influence of your business.
+Think about the potential worldwide influence of your business

 Honard suggested that you pose inquiries that take into account the potential size and influence of your company.
 “Once you’ve addressed these issues, a road map between your current and your future has been established.”